 Notable People

 J.B.
-Pritzker: Billionaire Governor, Illinois, and Progressive Bulwark
+Pritzker: The Billionaire Governor Who Made Illinois a Progressive Bulwark

 J.B.
 Pritzker is an awkward fit for almost every easy political stereotype.